 2. For night sweats I keep a small can of water spray next to my bed, have a fan in the bedroom and use a chillow which is a cooling pillow.
 There are various different makes of this type of pillow but they all work on the same basis.
 Bamboo night wear can also help because it is highly breathable, absorbent and temperature regulating.
 If you are sweating at night and having to change clothes in the middle of the night then wearing this might help.

 3. The menopause affects your bone density over time and can lead to osteoporosis.
 To help prevent this, the advice is to ensure you have enough vitamin D and calcium in your diet (check with your GP/oncologist about whether supplements are suitable for you and you may wish to consider taking advice from a specialist nutritionist about which supplements would help), do gentle weight bearing exercises (again check with a professional if you have had recent surgery, are now at risk of lymphoedema, or having treatment).
-See the Macmillan website for advice on this.
+See the Macmillan website page on menopause for advice on this.

 4. HRT is not recommended for ladies who have had breast cancer.

 If you have not had children and you are embarking on breast cancer treatment then you will need to discuss fertility issues with your oncologist.
-There is a Breast Cancer Care booklet on fertility which you can order or download from here.
+There is a Breast Cancer Now booklet on fertility which you can order or download from here.

 HELPFUL RESOURCES AND MORE INFORMATION